-Roger C. Lipitz and the Lipitz Family Foundation have established an endowed fund at UMBC, the purpose of which “shall be to provide funds to recognize and support innovative and distinguished teaching and/or research in the Arts, Humanities and Social Sciences at the University of Maryland Baltimore County through alternating one to two year professorship awards.”
+Roger C. Lipitz and the Lipitz Family Foundation have established an endowed fund at UMBC, the purpose of which “shall be to provide funds to recognize and support innovative and distinguished teaching and/or research in the Arts, Humanities and Social Sciences at the University of Maryland Baltimore County through alternating one to two-year professorship awards.”
 The endowment has usually produced about $15,000 in spendable funds, though the sum has varied.
-We have extended the application deadline to Monday, April 13, 2020.
+The application deadline is April 13 (has been extended to April 22).

 - The Lipitz Professorship in the Arts, Humanities, and Social Sciences is conferred annually for a term of one academic year upon a tenured faculty member in the College of Arts, Humanities, and Social Sciences.

 - Previous Lipitz Professors have been Professors Carlo DiClemente, John Sturgeon, Thomas Field, James Grubb, Leslie Morgan, Raphael Falco, Linda Dusman, Devin Hagerty, Shari Waldstein, Anne Sarah Rubin, Carole McCann, and Dan Bailey.